 What is PrEP?
 And who is it for?

-According to the Centers of Disease Control, pre-exposure prophylaxis (or PrEP) is a daily pill for people who do not have HIV but are at very high risk of getting HIV to prevent HIV infection.
+According to the Centers for Disease Control, pre-exposure prophylaxis (or PrEP) is a daily pill for people who do not have HIV but are at very high risk of getting HIV to prevent HIV infection.
 Truvada is the prescription medication for PrEP.

 PrEP may be a good option for you if: